yogeshmasaistudent/Boxigo-Assigment/README.md

   - **InventoryStyle/**: Specific styles for the InventoryDetails component.
   - **responsiveStyle/**: Styles to ensure the application is responsive across devices.

+## Demo
+You can view a live demo of the application [here](https://boxigo-assigment.vercel.app/).

+## Video Demo
+A video demo of the application can be found [here](https://drive.google.com/file/d/1LCr73gVFYH8JoZKThW2nxY6t8koGRCS5/view?usp=sharing).

 ## Setup and Installation

 To set up and run the project locally, follow these steps: